divyavenn/avx_operations_using_intrinsics/lab-08/README.md

-# AVX Basic Operations
+# Implementing AVX Basic Operations Using Intrinsics

 <img align="right" src="./Media/ymm.png" width="300px" alt="ymm avx2 registers">

-The [advanced vector extensions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) (AVX) are an instruction set for Intel (and AMD) machines that help us utilize the parallel processing(at the instruction level) capabilities of our modern [superscalar processor](https://en.wikipedia.org/wiki/Superscalar_processor).
-Today we are going to get some practice using a special instructions set!
+The [advanced vector extensions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) (AVX) are an instruction set for Intel (and AMD) machines that help utilize the parallel processing(at the instruction level) capabilities of our modern [superscalar processor](https://en.wikipedia.org/wiki/Superscalar_processor).

-Put simply, a superscalar processor allows us to take what we have previously learned with pipelining and now fetch, decode, and execute more than 1 instruction at a time.
+Put simply, a superscalar processor allows fetching, decoding, and executing more than 1 instruction at a time.
 The image below shows an example.

 <img align="center" src="./Media/Superscalarpipeline.PNG" width="500px" alt="ymm avx2 registers">